- What is ELO?

 What is WAMS?

-WAMS is a state-wide ID system also used for hunting and fishing licenses.
+WAMS is a statewide ID system that is used for educator licensing as well as hunting licenses, campsite reservations, statewide healthcare, and a number of other purposes.
 In order to use the ELO application system, you must have a WAMS account.
 Click for Instructions to create a WAMS ID.

 Does it matter what browser I use?

 ELO works best when used with Windows 7 or 8 on a desktop or laptop and one of the following browsers: Internet Explorer 8, Firefox 22, or Chrome 28 (or a higher version of any of these browsers).
-Using ELO on Macintosh OS X or on mobile devices may result in unexpected behavior.
+ELO is not supported by Safari or on mobile devices (tablets and phones).
+Using an unsupported browser to complete an application may result in unexpected system behavior.

 What is "onboarding"?

 Onboarding is the critical process of connecting your current/previous licenses to your WAMS ID.
 You must do this successfully in order to renew or reactivate a license.
-Please read the Onboarding Instructions.
+Please read the Onboarding Instructions or click here to watch a how-to video.

-Because we are still implementing the ELO system, we cannot provide reliable timelines for application processing at this time.
+Processing time for applications varies based on the type of application and when you apply.
+On average it takes between 6 – 12 weeks depending on the application.
 Please note that additional time may be needed if not all materials were received with the application, if questions were not answered completely, or if the application must be routed for additional background check information.
+Our Check Application Status web page shows the current processing dates for our top five application types.

 Applicants receive an email confirmation that summarizes their license application.
 This email serves as confirmation that we received your application.
-If you reviewed the tip sheets and followed all the screens in the application, you generally included everything.
-If something is missing, we will contact you.
+If we need any additional information, we will contact you.

 No, DPI cannot accept paper applications.
-All applications are received through ELO and paid through the ELO system.
+All applications are made through ELO, and payments must also through the ELO system.

 If an educator does not complete the renewal requirements before the license is due to expire, he/she may request a one-year extension.
-This license is non-renewable.
-Therefore, if an educator has a one-year extension, he/she must have their completed PDP verified or complete their credits before the one-year extension expires.
+This one-year license is non-renewable, and the educator must have their completed PDP verified or complete their credits before the one-year extension expires.
 When the requirements are met, the educator may request the “upgrade of a 1-year license to a 5-year renewable” license.

-Educators who completed their preparation programs before August 31, 2004, may renew their licenses by completing either a verified PDP or 6 semester credits (also known as the Self-reported professional development in the ELO screens).
+Educators who completed their preparation programs before August 31, 2004, may renew their licenses by completing either a verified PDP or six semester credits.
 Educators who completed their programs after August 31, 2004, must complete a verified PDP to advance and renew their licenses.

 You should be able to print your certificate as soon as you receive the email from the ELO system that your application has been approved.
 Please note that the license file you download is usually two pages, with your current license being the first page and your new license being the second.
 DPI is no longer mailing certificates.
 School districts can view issued licensee information on our online license lookup page.